May 08, 2021

 - A mobile application for IOS users to manage their data on the go.

-Unlike REST APIs, a GQL API is going to have just single endpoint exposed, that's called Query
+Unlike REST APIs, a GQL API is going to have just single endpoint exposed, that's called Query (as Query from GraphQL Query playground)

 GraphQL here